cryptomator/cryptomator.github.io/content/blog/2025-06-30-post-quantum-roadmap.en.md

 Beyond the aforementioned benefits of peer reviews, adopting standardized formats over proprietary ones provides several additional advantages:

-- Common APIs make it easy to swap out implementations—for example, HPKE usage remains the same regardless of the underlying algorithms
+- Common APIs make it easy to swap out implementations—for example, HPKE usage remains the same regardless of the underlying algorithms.
 - Wide availability of well-established libraries.
-For instance, there are dozens of JWE/JWT libraries
+For instance, there are dozens of JWE/JWT libraries.
-- Official test vectors allows us to write tests that fail the build early if something goes wrong
+- Official test vectors allows us to write tests that fail the build early if something goes wrong.
 - Faster vulnerabilities awareness: If a flaw is discovered in a widely used standard, it will likely be reported quickly—whereas a single proprietary implementation may go unnoticed for much longer.

 Both JWE and HPKE support interchangeable internal algorithms while maintaining a consistent external interface.
 This allows us to retain the overall structure and quickly replace internal components if vulnerabilities arise.